Leonard Betts: Plot

-Upon learning that the car is registered to Elaine, the agents have the police search her home.
-Elaine recounts how her son endured bullying as a child "because he was different", and says that "he had his reasons" if he killed anybody.
+Upon learning the car is registered to Elaine, the agents have the police search her home.
+Elaine recounts how her son endured bullying as a child "because he was different", and says "he had his reasons" if he killed anybody.
 Meanwhile, Betts accosts a bar patron and kills him to obtain his cancerous lung.
 Later, in a storage unit, he seems to shed his body and create a duplicate.
 When the agents come across the storage unit, the duplicate Betts attempts to flee in a car, which explodes when fired upon and seemingly kills him.
-Scully suggests that Betts's first death as Albert Tanner was staged, but when they exhume Tanner's casket, they find his body still inside.
-Mulder becomes convinced that Betts can not only regenerate his body parts, but his entire body itself.
-Because of this, he believes that Betts is still at large.
+Scully suggests Betts's first death as Albert Tanner was staged, but when they exhume Tanner's casket, they find his body still inside.
+Mulder becomes convinced Betts can not only regenerate his body parts, but his entire body itself.
+Because of this, he believes Betts is still at large.

 At Elaine's behest, Betts removes a cancerous tumor from her body before summoning an ambulance.
 The agents, already staking out Elaine's house, encounter the paramedics when they arrive.
 Scully accompanies Elaine to the hospital while Mulder conducts a search of the neighborhood.
-However, after arriving at the hospital, Scully realizes that Betts has stowed himself away on the roof of the ambulance.
-Betts locks her inside the ambulance with him, calmly but apologetically telling her, like his earlier victim, that she has "something I need".
+However, after arriving at the hospital, Scully realizes Betts has stowed himself away on the roof of the ambulance.
+Betts locks her inside the ambulance with him, calmly but apologetically telling her, like his earlier victim, she has "something I need".
 After a struggle, Scully kills Betts by pressing charged defibrillator paddles against his head.
-Scully remains silently stunned by Betts's suggestion that she has cancer.
+Scully remains silently stunned by Betts's suggestion she has cancer.
 Later, in her apartment, she wakes up with a cough and nosebleed, confirming her illness.